 To watch a video demonstrating the removal of egg sacks, click here.

 Photo by Tina Warren

 OR NOT TO SPRAY

 This is a question that arises frequently.
 "Can't we do an aerial spray to wipe out the gypsy moth?"
 Indeed, it isn't difficult to find an insecticide that will kill the Gypsy moth on contact.
 The most popular one is called Bacillus thuringiensis kurstaki – or BTK – and it's labelled in stores as "biological" and "safe."
 Sounds like an easy and appealing solution.
-However, there are a number of reasons to steer clear of BTK.
-The jury is out as to whether or not it's safe to use around humans, there's a risk of cross-contamination (BTK is often sprayed in conjunction with other chemicals), and some scientists believe that spraying will prolong the natural GM cycle.
+However, there may be some reasons to steer clear of BTK.
+There may be some risk of cross-contamination (BTK is often sprayed in conjunction with other chemicals), and some scientists believe that spraying will prolong the natural GM cycle.
 Most importantly, BTK is not gypsy-moth specific.
-In other words, it doesn't discriminate and will kill all caterpillars, moths and butterflies on contact and has been reported to harm the bee population, too.
-(You can read about that here.)
-Fortunately, it isn't necessary.
-There are some very effective, safe solutions that will manage an infestation nicely.
+In other words, it doesn't discriminate and can kill all caterpillars, moths and butterflies if it is sprayed outside a short, approximately two-week long window from early to mid-May.
+It is reported to be non-toxic to birds, animals, humans, honeybees, fish, and most other insects.
+Still, there are some very effective, safe solutions that will help manage an infestation.
 Read on.